Home » House & Home » Organizing and Decluttering Ideas » Declutter Your Home Checklist: Den & Linen Closet

 If you haven’t joined the Declutter Challenge yet, you can do that here.
 Once you join, you will receive:

-• weekly emails with a declutter-your-home checklist for specific areas of the home.
-With these checklists, I feel that I am on a Decluttering Scavenger hunt, which makes the whole process a wee bit more enjoyable!
+• Weekly emails with a declutter-your-home checklist for specific areas of the home.
+With these checklists, I feel I am on a Decluttering Scavenger hunt, making the whole process a little more enjoyable!
+At the end of 7 weeks, you will have checklists with more than 253 items to toss!

-And before you dive in, check out these 10 questions to ask yourself when deciding what to keep or what to discard.
+Before diving in, check out these 10 questions to ask yourself when deciding what to keep or discard.

 Some of these links may be affiliate links and I may earn a small commission off of the sale of these products to help defray the costs of operating this site, but the price you are charged is not affected.
 You can see my full disclosure policy here.

-Whether you call it the Den, the Family Room, or the Living Room or you have a combination of them, these rooms often collect ‘stuff’.
-These are those rooms that you spend a great deal of time in, so much that you often don’t really ‘see’ what is there, your eyes just glance over everything in the room without really taking it in.
+Whether you call it the Den, the Family Room, the Great Room, or the Living Room, or you have a combination of them, these rooms often collect ‘stuff.’
+You spend a great deal of time in these rooms, so much so that you usually don’t really ‘see’ what is there anymore; your eyes glance over everything in the room without really taking it in.

-So spend some time really looking at these rooms today.
-That vase of silk or dried flowers that has been sitting on the shelf collecting dust for the past 5 years…does it really speak to you anymore?
+So, spend some time really looking at these rooms today.
+That vase of silk or dried flowers that has been sitting on the shelf collecting dust for the past 5 years…does it speak to you anymore?

-Let’s talk about a few of the items we often find in these rooms.
+Let’s talk about some items we often find in these rooms.

 CDs and DVDs.

 If your four-legged babies are anything like mine, they have accumulated any number of toys over the years.
 And, if your four-legged babies are still anything like mine, they don’t play with 75% of them.
-And yes, I have finally realized that Peep that Cat prefers empty boxes and bags over any toy we’ve ever purchased, and Flora the Dog prefers to carry our shoes more than she does 50% of her stuffed babies.
-Check with your PetSmart; ours will take gently used toys to distribute to the various charities they work with.
+And yes, I have finally realized that Peep that Cat prefers empty boxes and bags over any toy we’ve ever purchased, and Elsa the Dog prefers to carry our shoes more than she does 50% of her stuffed babies.
+Check with your PetSmart or other pet store; ours will take gently used toys to distribute to the various charities they work with.

 Quick, can you tell what each remote control in the room actually controls?
-I found 3 remotes for which there was no related device!
+I found three remotes with no related device!
 That was easy!

 Remote controls sitting on top of a wooden table.

 Blankets, throws, and afghans have a way of accumulating over time.
 How many of the ones you have do you actively use?
-Are there one or two that could find their way to a new home?
+Can one or two find their way to a new home?

 Stacks of cable-knit blankets.

 Trust me, I love my tchotchkes and picture frames, especially those passed down from family members or that we purchased on our travels.
-But it is time to take a good hard look at these during your decluttering and re-home ones that don’t spark happiness in you!
+But it is time to take a good, hard look at these during your decluttering and rehome the ones that don’t spark happiness for you!

 An alternative to a plethora of picture frames is to get a digital frame.
-We bought our mom this digital frame 5 years ago and it is going strong!
-She absolutely loves it and we love that we can send pictures to her frame from anywhere.
-The grandkids do a great job of keeping her updated.
+We have this digital frame, and it is perfect!
+Photos are easily uploaded to the frame from family phones!

 A close up of text on a white background